 Welcome to Mark's Workshop

-All programmers are playwrights and all computers are lousy
+All programmers are playwrights and all computers are

-actors.
+lousy actors.

-Mark is involved with engineering development of quality software products
+Mark is involved with engineering development of quality software

-including:
+products including:

 Mark has been involved in software development since 1976.
-Take a look
+Take a

-He received a Bachelor's Degree in Computer Science from the Institute
+brief summary here.
+He received a Bachelor's Degree in Computer

-of Technology (IT) at the University of
+Technology (IT) at the University

-of embedded real-time software, but also has experiences in research &
+the development of embedded real-time software, but also has

-development.
-He is a member of the ACM,
+experiences in research & development.
+He is a member of the ACM, SIGAda, and the Twin Cities SIGAda and Twin Cities SPIN.
+He is

-Cities SPIN.
-He is currently employed by BFGoodrich
+currently employed by BFGoodrich

-Aerospace, Aircraft Sensors Division in Burnsville, Minnesota.
+Aerospace, Aircraft Sensors Division in Burnsville,

+Minnesota.
 Previously he worked for

 Current Employement

-Aircraft Sensor Division is a division of the BFGoodrich Aerospace
+Aircraft Sensor Division is a division of the BFGoodrich

-aircraft, including Military, Commercial Transport, Regional & Business
+subsystems to worldwide aircraft, including Military, Commercial

-Aircraft, and Propulsion & Space.
-Mark has been working with BFGoodrich
+Space.
+Mark has been working with BFGoodrich since February 1998.

-By the way, in keeping with the current fad of willy-nilly change of
+By the way, in keeping with the current fad of willy-nilly change

-The reported ratonale for this event is to avoid the confusion with BFGoodrich
+the year 2000.
+The reported ratonale for this event is to

-tires (which was sold to Michelin
+avoid the confusion with BFGoodrich tires (which was sold to Michelin many years ago) and

-many years ago) and to form a company identification that comes from merger
+to form a company identification that comes from merger of

-of Innovation and the good name of BFGoodrich.
+Innovation and the good name of BFGoodrich.

 Local Affiliations